 COVID and other health precautions

 We take both your family's health and our own health extremely seriously.
 The first thing we do upon entering a family's home is set down our things and immediately wash our hands!
-We are fully vaccinated against COVID-19.
+We are fully vaccinated for all illnesses, receive annual flu shots, and stay up to date with annual boosters for COVID-19.
 We are happy to wear a mask in your house if you would like and/or if it makes us more comfortable given the current status of cases in Massachusetts; we do not require you wear a mask in your own home.
 We maintain distance as much as possible, but with the understanding that infant care does require closer contact in many instances.
 We are transparent with our health status and ask that you are as well.
 If you have been exposed to COVID or find yourself or anyone in your household feeling ill with anything at all, please let us know BEFORE we arrive at your house so we can determine the best plan.

-We strongly suggest 3-4 hour minimum shifts for daytime hours, and we request an 8 hour minimum shift for overnight.
+We strongly suggest 3-4 hour minimum shifts for in-house postpartum doula daytime hours, and we request an 8 hour minimum shift for overnight.
 Experience has taught us that shorter timeframes do not allow families the best benefit from our services and are generally more stressful than helpful.

 For remote doula services, offered via Zoom, Meet, or Skype, we suggest booking in 1-2 hour blocks.